Before you can transfer your existing licence you will need to pass these tests.

 Hazard perception test

-The hazard perception test measures your ability to recognise and respond to potentially dangerous situations and react appropriately.
+The hazard perception test (HPT) measures your ability to recognise and respond to potentially dangerous situations on the road.

 To book, phone Service SA on 13 10 84.
 Testing times are 9:30 am to 4:00 pm, Monday to Friday (excluding public holidays).

-- Tests can be taken at any Service SA centre except Regency Park and Mile End.
+• Tests can be taken at any Service SA centre except Regency Park.

-- Pay the $35 fee to do the hazard perception test.
+• Pay the $35 fee to do the test.
 Alternatively, this can be paid when you attend in person at a Service SA centre.
 The fee is charged each time you attempt the test.

 Practical driving test

-There are two ways to do a practical driving test:
+There are 2 ways to do a practical driving test:

 A fee is payable to the driving instructor for both tests.